premvarijakzhan/premvarijakzhan/README.md

 ## Hi I'm Prem <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 I'm Prem Varijakzhan a Game Development student and an AI enthusiast from Malaysia.
 I am interested in games narratives , game production, AI programming and game marketing and business in the gaming industry.
-Thus, I spend most of my time learning new programming languages, developing games and do projects which I am personally interested in and improve my knowledge in the technology savvy world and improve my skills in the related areas I am interested in.
+Thus, I spend most of my time learning new programming languages, developing games and working on projects which I am personally interested in and improve both my knowledge and skills in the technology savvy world and in the related areas I am interested in.

 :mailbox: Reach me out!